Contact us for bookings & inquiries - 7 days a week - 0800am to 8.00pm - P: 0434 803 687

 If you are interested in obtaining a Coxswain Certificate then we believe there has never been a better opportunity and these are certainly exciting times for the maritime industry as a whole.
 Please call our Senior Trainer on P:0434 803 687 if you have any questions about sea service requirements.

-When training has been successfully completed candidates are issued with a Nationally Recognised 'Certificate 11 in Maritime Operations' (Coxswain) MAR13.
+When training has been successfully completed candidates are issued with a Nationally Recognised 'Coxswain Grade I or Grade II' NC certificate.

 The areas of knowledge required of a Coxswain include: